Moonsong-Labs/storage-hub/pallets/providers/README.md

 ## Overview

 The Storage Providers pallet is designed for Substrate-based blockchains, providing a robust framework for managing storage providers within a decentralized network.
 This pallet allows for the registration and management of Main Storage Providers (MSPs) and Backup Storage Providers (BSPs).
 It is designed to be flexible and extensible, allowing developers to integrate it with decentralized storage solutions in their blockchain networks with ease.
-It provides essential services for managing the roles and capabilities of storage providers within the ecosystem, ensuring transparency, security, and operational integrity.
+It provides essential services for managing the roles and capabilities of Storage Providers within the ecosystem, ensuring transparency, security, and operational integrity.

 ### Features

 - Provider Management: Enables the sign-up of MSPs and BSPs, allowing them to register and become part of the network's storage solution.
 - Capacity and Value Proposition Management: Providers can modify their storage capacities and update their value propositions to reflect their current offerings and capabilities.
 - Lifecycle Events: Tracks significant lifecycle events like sign-up requests, confirmations, and sign-offs through a series of emitted events.
-- Robust Access Controls: Ensures that only authorized operations are performed by authorized storage providers.
+- Robust Access Controls: Ensures that only authorized operations are performed by authorized Storage Providers.
-- Error Handling: Provides detailed error messages to help developers understand and resolve issues during storage provider management operations.
+- Error Handling: Provides detailed error messages to help developers understand and resolve issues during Storage Provider management operations.

 ### Target Audience

 This pallet is intended for blockchain developers interested in integrating decentralized storage solutions into their Substrate-based blockchain.
-It provides essential services for managing the roles and capabilities of storage providers within the ecosystem.
+It provides essential services for managing the roles and capabilities of Storage Providers within the ecosystem.
 It was developed with StorageHub's specific providers framework but can be used by any other network that fits the Main Storage Provider/Backup Storage Provider structure, with some modifications.

 ## Design